-Week8 Chapter 7 - Identify the cleaning methods and equipment used in the LAB - 30110 Decontamination: reprocessing of medical devices.
-5 pm to 7 pm Point of Use 1 & Monday Night Preparation and Chapter 8: , , , Transport - Discuss the basic factors that impact cleaning and Chapter 8: Cleaning decontamination and Decontamination - Describe important selection and usage concerns for cleaning agents and lubricants. - Explain details about cleaning and decontamination, and review manual procedures and mechanical methods to complete both processes. - Discuss procedures to clean basic types of instruments, - Review procedures to manage infectious waste. - Define the term "disinfection", and explain how disinfection differs from sterilization. - Review factors that impact the effectiveness of disinfectant. - Discuss the relationship between the risk level(intended use) of the device to be disinfected and the selection of a disinfectant. - Explain disinfectant activity levels as they relate to the resistance of microorganisms to germicidal agents. - Review factors which affect the chemical action of and other important selection considerations for disinfection.
-Provide basic information about the types of disinfectants used in health care facilities. - Review safety requirements that should be followed when using chemical disinfectants - Explain the importance of using purified water in the cleaning process, and review procedures to test for water purity. - Discuss factors that impact water purity - Provide an overview of components and products that are important in water purification systems - Explain the basics of distillation, deionization, and reverse osmosis water purification systems. - Identify common cleaning chemicals, and review basic protocols for their use. - Understand the importance of brushes, cloths, and sponges CI - in an effective cleaning process. . = Week 9 Chapter 9: Chapter 9 LAB - Disinfection - Review factors that impact the effectiveness of a 5 pm to 7 pm C1 + 0 disinfectant.
-Monday Night W/1.
-10 Chapter 9: - Discuss the relations ship between the risk level (intended LAB - Week 10 Disinfection use) of the device to be disinfected ant the selection of a disinfectant.
-5 pm to 7 pm Week 11 Chamtan O: - Explain disinfectant activity levels as they relate to the Monday Night week 11 Chapter 9: Disinfection resistance of microorganisms to germicidal agents: LAB - Distillection - o High-level disinfection 5 pm to 7 pm Monday Night - o Intermediate- level disinfection ivionday Might - o Low- level disinfection - Review factors which affect the chemical action of and other important selection consideration for disinfections. - Provide basic information about the types of disinfectants commonly used in healthcare facilities: quaternary , 1 / 1 ammonium compounds, phenolics, alcohol, halogens, glutaraldehyde, orthophthalaldehyde, and formaldehyde.
+Chapter 8: Chapter 8 Lecture - Week 2 Cleaning and - Discuss the basic factors that impact cleaning and 6 pm to 9 pm Decontamination decontamination Monday Night 1/23 - 1/29 - Describe important selection and usage concerns for Kristie will teach cleaning agents and lubricants. about study skills and - Explain details about cleaning and decontamination, test taking techniques and review manual procedures and mechanical methods to complete both processes.
+Discuss procedures to clean basic types of instruments, Review procedures to manage infectious waste.
+Define the term "disinfection", and explain how disinfection differs from sterilization.
+Review factors that impact the effectiveness of disinfectant. - Discuss the relationship between the risk level (intended use) of the device to be disinfected and the selection of a disinfectant. - Explain disinfectant activity levels as they relate to the resistance of microorganisms to germicidal agents. - Review factors which affect the chemical action of and other important selection considerations for disinfection.
+Provide basic information about the types of disinfectants used in health care facilities.
+Review safety requirements that should be followed when using chemical disinfectants - Explain the importance of using purified water in the cleaning process, and review procedures to test for water purity. - Discuss factors that impact water purity - Provide an overview of components and products that are important in water purification systems - Explain the basics of distillation, deionization, and reverse osmosis water purification systems.Identify common cleaning chemicals, and review basic - Identify common cleaning chemicals, and review basic protocols for their use.
+Understand the importance of brushes, cloths, and sponges in an effective cleaning process.

+Chapter 9.
+Chapter 9 Lecture - Week 3 1/30 - 2/5 Chapter 9: Disinfection Ch.
+7&8 Exam Chapter 9 Review factors that impact the effectiveness of a disinfectant.
+Discuss the relations ship between the risk level (intended use) of the device to be disinfected ant the selection of a disinfectant.
+Explain disinfectant activity levels as they relate to the resistance of microorganisms to germicidal agents: o High-level disinfection o Low- level disinfection Review factors which affect the chemical action of and other important selection consideration for disinfectants commonly used in healthcare facilities: quaternary ammonium compounds, phenolics, alcohol, halogens, glutaraldehyde, orthophthalaldehyde, and formaldehyde.
 Review safety requirements that should be followed when using chemical disinfectants.
 Define the term, "terminal disinfection," and note key points to ensure that it is occurring.
 Review the process by which surgical instruments are manufactured.
-Week 12 Chapter 10: Surgical Instrumentation Chapter 11: Complex Surgical Instruments Chapter 10: Surgical Chapter 10 - Review the process by which surgical instruments are manufactured. - Define basic categories of surgical instruments based upon their functions, and identify the points of inspection, LAB - 5 pm to 7 pm Monday Night WEEK 13 Instrumentation Chapter 11: Complex Surgical Instruments anatomy (features) of, and procedures to measure certain types of instruments. - Identify solutions that can damage stainless steel NO School Week 14 Chapter 10: Surgical Instrumentation Chapter 11: Complex Surgical Instruments Identify solutions that can damage stanless steel instruments Explain procedures to test instruments for sharpness, and to identify (mark) them.
-Emphasize the importance of instrument lubrication, and review tray assembly safeguards.
-LAB - 5 pm to 7 pm Monday Night Week 15 Chapter 7 Decontamination: Point of Use Preparation and Transport Chapter 8: Cleaning and Decontamination See Week 6 for details.
-LAB - 5 pm to 7 pm Monday Night Week 16 Finals Monday 5pm-7pm Monday 5pm- 7pm
+Lecture - 6 pm to 9 pm Monday Night Week 4 2/6 - 2/12 Chapter 12: Assembly and Packaging Ch.
+9 Exam Chapter 12 Explain the basic objectives of the packaging process, review selection factors for materials to be used with specific sterilization methods Provide an overview of reusable and disposable packaging materials Discuss basic package closure methods Review basic procedures to prepare pack contents for packaging Explain basic packaging procedures for peel pouches and flat wrapping materials Review general packaging concepts Provide basic information about sterile packaging, storage and transport.
+Lecture - 6 pm to 9 pm Monday Night